beholdr/maska/README.md

 }
 ```

+## Getting raw (unmasked) value

+To get raw value read `data-mask-raw-value` property of input.
+You can subscribe to `@maska` event to know when this value updates.
+Please see [examples page](https://beholdr.github.io/maska/).

 ## Dynamic masks

 To use several masks on single input, pass array instead of string as mask value.